-- Children use their Enrich School Orienteering Map to locate orienteering control points.
-They can choose any orienteering control points within the area indicated by the teacher. - At each control point they choose, children record the number of the control point on their Activity Sheet.
+- Children use the Enrich School Orienteering Map to locate orienteering control points.
+They can choose any orienteering control points within the area indicated by the teacher. - At each chosen control point, children record the number of the control point on their Activity Sheet.
 (The number for each control point is shown on their Enrich School Orienteering Map.) - Alternatively, they can record the name of the animal that is pictured on the control marker.
-(The name of the animal is shown to the left of the picture on each marker.) - They then record the biggest single-digit number on the control marker (Activity Sheet 1) or make a two-digit number, using two of the numbers from the marker (Activity Sheet 2).
-They double each number they have made and record their answer on the Activity Sheet. - When they have visited 6 control points and have completed their Activity Sheet, they run back to the starting point.
+(The name of the animal is shown to the left of the picture on each marker.) - They fill in the four numbers from the control marker on their Activity Sheet. - They then add the numbers together and write their answer in their Activity Sheet. - When they have done this for all six sums on the Activity Sheet, they run back to the starting point.